MariaKholi/MariaKholi.github.io/_posts/2019-11-19-welcome-to-FirstBlog.markdown

 5- What do you think of static site generators? its too complicated thought jekyll includes alot of files which has confused me alot.

+6-What is robots.txt and how have you configure it for your site?
+It is a file that contains the areas of a website that search engine robots are forbidden from crawling.

+7-What is humans.txt and how have you configure it for your site?
+It is a simple text file that we put on the root of the site to show information about the people behind the site's production and maintenance.

+8-How did you implements comments to blog posts?
+I have created a new html file under includes-folder with the disqus-code which i have copied from my page there in disqus-website. after that i have edit the configuration in the _config-yml and added :
+disqus:
+  shortname: mariakholi